-When we get requests to record a voice over script, the deadline is usually “two days ago”, “a few hours from now”, or “as soon as humanly possible”.
+Often, when businesses come to us to record a script for a voice over, the deadline is usually “two days ago”, “a few hours from now,” or “as soon as humanly possible!”

 (spoiler: downloadable templates below).